intel/llvm/sycl/doc/SharedLibraries.md

 is recorder instead.

-After `SYCL_EXTERNAL` functions are arranged into a separate device image(s), all non-`SYCL_EXTERNAL` functions are internalized to avoid multiple definition errors during runtime linking.
+After `SYCL_EXTERNAL` functions are arranged into a separate device image(s), all non-`SYCL_EXTERNAL` functions and `SYCL_EXTERNAL` functions left in device images with kernels marked with internal linkage to avoid multiple definition errors during runtime linking.
 Device images with `SYCL_EXTERNAL` functions will also get a list of names of exported functions attached to them through device image properties